lissine0/Monal-wiki/XML-Query-Language.md

 All three methods take a string argument possibly containing `printf` style format specifiers including the `%@` specifier as supported by `NSString.stringWithFormat:` and a variable argument list for providing these format specifiers.

 ## The Query Language
+The query language consists of a `path` followed by an optional `extraction command` and `conversion command` and is parsed by complex regular expressions in `MLXMLNode.m`.
+These regular expressions and the usage of the xml language throughout Monal were [security audited in 2024](https://monal-im.org/post/00011-security-audit-1/).
+If the following description talks about the `find:` method, the `findFirst:` and `check:` methods are automatically included.

+The path is built of `/`-separated segments each representing an element, selected by either an XML namespace or an element name or both.
+The XML namespace is wrapped in `{ }` and prefixes the element name.
+Each path segment is used to filter for all XML nodes matching the criteria listed in this path segment.
+The special wildcard value `*` for element name or namespace mean "any namespace" or "any element".

+If the namespace is omitted, the namespace of the parent node in the XML tree the query is acted upon is used (or `* `, if there is no parent node).
+The parent node is used even if the `find:` method is executed on a child element, see _example 1_.
+The element name can not be omitted and should be set to `*` if unknown.

+If you want to select all elements **not** having a specified name, you'll have to prefix the element name with `!`.
+This will negate the selection, e.g. `!text` will select all xml nodes not named `text`, see _example 2_.

+If the path begins with a '/' that means the following first path segment should be used to filter the node the `find:` method is called upon, if the leading `/` is omitted, the first path segment is used to filter the **child nodes** the of the node the `find:`method is called upon.